Sparse Pseudo-input Local Kriging for Large Spatial Datasets with Exogenous Variables: Summary

 \section{Summary}

-This paper proposed a Sparse Pseudo-input Local Kriging (SPLK) approximation method for GP regression.
-GP regression is a powerful tool in the analysis of spatial systems, but it does not scale efficiently to large datasets.
-In addition, many spatial datasets have highly heterogeneous covariance structures which cannot be modeled effectively with a single covariance function.
-SPLK simultaneously addressed scalability and heterogeneity by partitioning the data's domain into subdomains.
-The partitioning used orthogonal cuts to fit a sparse GP to the data in each subdomain.
-As a result, SPLK allowed selection of the partitions having larger numbers of data points.
-SPLK also guaranteed the continuity of the overall prediction surface by putting a few control points on the boundary of neighboring partitions.
-The orthogonal cuts, the selection procedure for the control points, and the sparse schemes allowed application of SPLK to spatial datasets with higher dimensions, i.e., data that included exogenous variables in addition to the location information.
-SPLK was applied to eight real and synthetic datasets.
-The results showed that SPLK maintains a good balance between the prediction accuracy and computation time for data with stationary or non-stationary covariance structures.
+GPR is a powerful tool in the analysis of spatial systems, but it does not scale efficiently to large datasets.
+In addition, many spatial datasets have highly heterogeneous covariance structures which cannot be modeled effectively with a single covariance function, and the problem is exacerbated when the spatial data contains environmental variables.
+This paper proposed Sparse Pseudo-input Local Kriging (SPLK), which simultaneously addressed scalability and heterogeneity by partitioning the data domain into subdomains.
+The partitioning used parallel hyperplanes to create non-overlapping subdomains and fitted a sparse GPR to the data within each subdomain, which allowed the selected partitions to have large numbers of data points.
+Two theorems were proposed, and an algorithm was developed to find the desired hyperplanes, which resulted in more accurate approximations of the covariance structures in each subdomain.
+SPLK also alleviated the discontinuity of the overall prediction surface by putting control points on the boundary of neighboring partitions.
+SPLK was applied to a spatial dataset with exogenous variables, two spatial datasets without exogenous variables, and a non-spatial dataset.
+The latter demonstrated that the methodology was general and was not restricted to spatial datasets.
+The results showed that SPLK maintained a good balance between prediction accuracy and computation time.